How to Build a Button

 The problem with abstracting your Button into a single component is that the internals are surprisingly flexible, and ideally they want to each be styled independently.

 Abstracting the tree structure that's output is our problem.
-The composable component API gives us full control - we can customize every piece, even using the existing styled function to re-style each piece, before re-exporting it again:
+The compound component API gives us full control - we can customize every piece, even using the existing styled function to re-style each piece, before re-exporting it again:

 import { withStaticProperties } from '@tamagui/core'